-- 10. All decisions under Rule 60.4 may be appealed in accordance with the provisions set out below.
-All such decisions shall remain in effect while under appeal, unless determined otherwise (see Rule 60.22). - 11.
-The following is a non-exhaustive list of examples of decisions that may be appealed under Rule 60.4: - (a) Where a Member has taken a decision that an athlete, athlete support personnel or other person has committed a breach of Rule 60.4; - (b) Where a Member has taken a decision that an athlete, athlete support personnel or other person has not committed a breach of Rule 60.4; - (c) Where the Member has taken a decision that an athlete, athlete support personnel or other person has committed a breach of a breach of Rule 60.4 but has failed to impose a sanction in accordance with Guidelines approved by the Council; - (d) Where the Member decides that there is insufficient evidence to support a charge under Rule 60.4 (see Rule 60.5(b));

-- (e) Where the Member has held a hearing under Rule 60.5 and the athlete, athlete support personnel or other person concerned considers that, in the conduct or conclusions of such hearing, the Member misdirected itself or otherwise reached an erroneous conclusion; - (f) Where the Member has held a hearing under Rule 60.5 and the IAAF considers that, in the conduct or conclusions of such hearing, the Member misdirected itself or otherwise reached an erroneous conclusion. - 12.
-In cases involving International-Level athletes (or their athlete support personnel), the decision of the relevant body of the Member may be appealed exclusively to CAS in accordance with the provisions set out in Rules 60.23-60.28. - 13.
-In cases which do not involve International-Level athletes (or their athlete support personnel), the decision of the relevant body of the Member may (unless Rule 60.17 applies) be appealed to a national level appeal body in accordance with the rules of the Member.
+- 9. All decisions under Rule 60.4 may be appealed in accordance with the provisions set out below.
+All such decisions shall remain in effect while under appeal, unless determined otherwise (see Rule 60.21). - 10.
+The following is a non-exhaustive list of examples of decisions that may be appealed under Rule 60.4: - (a) Where a Member has taken a decision that an athlete, athlete support personnel or other person is ineligible under Chapter 2; - (b) Where a Member has taken a decision that an athlete, athlete support personnel or other person is eligible under Chapter 2; - (c) Where the Member has taken a decision that an athlete, athlete support personnel or other person has committed a breach of the Rules but has failed to impose an appropriate sanction in accordance with Guidelines approved by the Council; - (d) Where the Member decides that there is insufficient evidence to support a decision that the athlete, Athlete Support Personnel or other person has committed a breach of the Rules; - (e) Where the Member has held a hearing under Rule 60.4 and the athlete, athlete support personnel or other person concerned considers that, in the conduct or conclusions of such hearing, the Member misdirected itself or otherwise reached an erroneous conclusion; - (f) Where the Member has held a hearing under Rule 60.4 and the IAAF considers that, in the conduct or conclusions of such hearing, the Member misdirected itself or otherwise reached an erroneous conclusion. - 11.
+In cases involving International-Level athletes (or their athlete support personnel), the decision of the relevant body of the Member may be appealed exclusively to CAS in accordance with the provisions set out in Rules 60.22-60.27. - 12.
+In cases which do not involve International-Level athletes (or their athlete support personnel), the decision of the relevant body of the Member may (unless Rule 60.16 applies) be appealed to a national level appeal body in accordance with the rules of the Member.
 Each Member shall have in place an appeal procedure at national level that respects the following principles: a timely hearing before a fair, impartial and independent hearing body; the right to be represented by a legal counsel and interpreter (at the appellant's expense); and a timely and reasoned decision in writing.
-The decision of the national level appeal body may be appealed to CAS in accordance with Rule 60.16.
+The decision of the national level appeal body may be appealed to CAS in accordance with Rule 60.15.